horsemaker/neogcamp-levelZero-only-concepts/lecture-4-getting started with CSS3/README.md

 </pre>
 ><h4>margin</h4>

-sets the margin area on all four sides of an element.
+Sets the margin area on all four sides of an element.

 Syntax :
 <pre>